LG 27GR93U-B 27" UltraGear 4K 144Hz IPS Gaming Monitor vs ASUS ProArt Display PA278QV 27" WQHD Monitor

 Which one is better?

-The LG 27GR93U-B 27" UltraGear 4K 144Hz IPS Gaming Monitor is the better buy for most people - its 144Hz refresh rate crushes the ASUS ProArt Display PA278QV 27" WQHD Monitor.
-That said, grab the ASUS if you need a budget-friendly option for creative work - it's lighter at 17.01 lb.
+The LG 27GR93U-B 27" UltraGear 4K 144Hz IPS Gaming Monitor is the better buy for most people - its 144Hz refresh rate crushes the ASUS ProArt Display PA278QV 27" WQHD Monitor's 75Hz.
+That said, grab the ASUS if you prioritize color accuracy for creative work - it's a more budget-friendly option.

 Who should buy each?

-Choose the ASUS ProArt Display PA278QV 27" WQHD Monitor if: you do creative work requiring color accuracy, need legacy port compatibility, or want a similar-weight monitor for easy transport.
+Choose the ASUS ProArt Display PA278QV 27" WQHD Monitor if: you do creative work requiring precise color accuracy, need legacy port compatibility, or want to save money on a solid monitor.
 (75 Hz refresh, 272.32 oz weight)

 Conclusion